Ask a Librarian

 To provide library access to individuals who have difficulty visiting their local branch library.
 We deliver to nursing homes, crèches, day care centres and individual homes on a regular basis.

 The Home Delivery Service is delivered by library staff who have official council ID, and can be adapted to cater for the personal interests, needs and requirements of individuals.
 Library staff accept requests or you can reserve online and can tailor the service in terms of types of material provided (talking books, large print books, paperbacks etc.), number of items, and length of loan period.
+To request items, you will need your library card and PIN.
+Have you rest your PIN since we moved to a new library system in March 2022?
+If not, do a forgot PIN process from your account login.

-books, talking books, CDs, DVDs and information.
+Books, talking books, CDs, DVDs and information.

 When we deliver